VarunBabbar/AI_Hack-/README.md

 To run the notebooks:
-a) Install jupyter notebooks on your local machine
+1. Install jupyter notebooks on your local machine
-b) Clone this repository
+2. Clone this repository
-c) Open the .ipynb file by running a jupyter notebook server on your machine
+3. Open the .ipynb file by running a jupyter notebook server on your machine